Lisa Mirabello: Life

 Lisa Mirabello earned her Ph.D. in biomedical sciences with a focus on molecular population genetics and infectious disease from the University at Albany, SUNY School of Public Health in 2007.
 Her dissertation was titled, Molecular population genetics of the malaria vector Anopheles darlingi throughout Central and South America using mitochondrial, nuclear, and microsatellite markers.
 Her dissertation committee members included Jan Conn, Laura D. Kramer, Robert L. Glaser, Gregory Ebel, and Jason Cryan.
 Mirabello joined the clinical genetics branch of the National Cancer Institute's (NCI) division of cancer epidemiology and genetics (DCEG) as a postdoctoral Cancer Genetics research fellow in 2007.

-Mirabello was promoted to research fellow in 2010 and she was appointed as an Earl Stadtman Investigator in 2013.
+Mirabello was promoted to research fellow in 2010 and she was appointed as an Earl Stadtman Investigator in 2013.Before that, Mirabello worked as an environmental chemist at Colombia Analytical service in New York from 2000 to 2003.
 She was awarded National Institutes of Health (NIH) scientific tenure and promoted to senior investigator in 2019.
 Mirabello's research program is focused on genetic susceptibility to pediatric cancer and the genomics of HPV carcinogenicity.
+Her most cited work is Osteosarcoma incidence and survival rates from 1973 to 2004, which studied the large differences in incidence and survival rates by age of 3482 patients with osteosarcoma.
+Mirabello has earned a series of accolades over the course of her career, including five DCEG Intramural Research Awards (IRAs) and three NCI Director's Intramural Innovation Awards.

+Research topics

+Osteosarcoma - Pediatric Bone Cancer

+DCEG investigators have a major interest in identifying genetic mutants associated with osteosarcoma, a primary bone cancer of adolescents and young adults.
+NCI has conducted several studies to better understand the role of common and rare genetic variation in osteosarcoma and patient outcomes.

+NCI conducted the first genome-wide association studies of osteosarcoma susceptibility of osteosarcoma metastasis at diagnosis, and of osteosarcoma overall survival.
+Investigators in the Clinical Genetics Branch identified a high frequency of rare deleterious variants in TP53 and other cancer-susceptibility genes in osteosarcoma patients.